tigerros/ruci/README.md

 - [`vampirc-uci`](https://crates.io/crates/vampirc-uci):
   - Doesn't use `shakmaty`, which AFAIK is the go-to chess crate now.
-  - API problems:
-    - Doesn't separate GUI and engine messages.
-This is bad if you want to communicate with an engine/GUI, because you're going to need functions like `send_message` and `read_message`, where you want to specify which type of message you are sending and receiving.
-It's not impossible to do this with `vampirc-uci`, but you won't have strong type guarantees.
-    - Doesn't have separate structs/enums for messages.
-Like the above, this is bad if you want to represent a specific message.
-With `vampirc-uci`, you can only represent the whole enum.
+  - Doesn't separate the two types of messages (engine, GUI) and specific messages.
+It just has one big enum which mostly uses enum fields for message data.
+This is really inconvenient because you can't represent specific messages, only the whole `Message` enum.
   - Doesn't provide IO communication with an engine.
   - More dependencies; [`pest`](https://crates.io/crates/pest) and [`chrono`](https://crates.io/crates/chrono). `ruci` only has shakmaty and two macros, which don't get included in the final binary.
   - Not `#![no_std]` compatible.
-  - More tests, but I don't know the coverage.
+  - More tests, but I don't know about the coverage.
 - [`shakmaty-uci`](https://crates.io/crates/shakmaty-uci): this library is based on/inspired by `vampirc-uci`, so all of the above bullet points apply, except:
   - Uses `shakmaty`.
   - Uses [`nom`](https://crates.io/crates/nom) instead of `pest` and doesn't use `chrono`.